reflectoring/reflectoring.github.io/about/index.md

 layout: single
 ---

-reflectoring is a group of professional software developers who like to play around with technologies and develop their own projects at night.
-The name 'reflectoring' came up as a mix of 'reflection' and 'refactoring' which we deemed geeky enough to serve as a name for our blog.

-The blog will mainly contain articles about software technologies (focused on but not exclusively Java) and software development methodology.
+The reflectoring blog is all about software engineering tips and tutorials.

+The goal is to bring easy-to-digest and actionable tips to you so you can apply them in your projects.

+These tips are largely technology-agnostic so they apply regardless of the tech stack you're using.

+Some tips will be accompanied by separate tutorials based on Java technologies.

+So, if you're a Java developer you have twice the benefit from my blog :).

-If you want to get in touch with us, simply drop us an email or post a comment.
+If you want to get in touch, simply drop an email at <a href="mailto:tom@reflectoring.io">tom@reflectoring.io</a>.

+Regards,
+Tom

 ## Authors